 The most expensive yacht in the world

 The fact that the History Supreme, the world’s most expensive superyacht, comes coated in gold, is only part of the reason for its high cost.
-A superyacht with a real life Midas touch, it was sold to an anonymous Malaysian businessman for $4.8 billion.
+A superyacht with a real-life Midas touch, it was sold to an anonymous Malaysian businessman for $4.8 billion.

 She took three years to build from scratch and comes with 10,000 kilograms of solid gold and platinum.
-Other seriously luxe features are her 68 kilogram 24-carat gold Aquavista Panoramic Wall Aquarium and a liquor bottle adorned with a rare 18.5-carat diamond.
+Other seriously luxe features are her 68 kilograms 24-carat gold Aquavista Panoramic Wall Aquarium and a liquor bottle adorned with a rare 18.5-carat diamond.
 The base of the vessel comes wrapped in gold, too.

 Frequently asked questions about the world’s largest yachts

-The largest yachts in the world are owned by Sheikh Khalifa bin Zayed Al Nahyan, Sultan Haitham bin Tariq, Roman Abramovich, Sheikh Mohammed bin Rashid Al Maktoum and Alisher Usmanov.
+The largest yachts in the world are owned by Sheikh Khalifa bin Zayed Al Nahyan, Sultan Haitham bin Tariq, Roman Abramovich, Sheikh Mohammed bin Rashid Al Maktoum, and Alisher Usmanov.
 Our guide tells you more about all the biggest yachts in the world.

 The biggest yacht in the world is the Azzam, which has an estimated cost of $600 million.
 She’s owned by Sheikh Khalifa bin Zayed Al Nahyan and is not currently for sale.